 By means of psychodiagnostic questionnaires, the effects of the study will be evaluated.
 All data will remain strictly confidential, maintaining anonymity, so that retroactive conclusions concerning the participants are not possible.

-The study will be conducted by the Berlin Treatment Center for Torture Victims (bzfo) under the direction of Dr. Christine Knaevelsrud and Dipl.
+The study was conducted by the Center ÜBERLEBEN (former Berlin Center for Torture Victims, bzfo) under the direction of Dr. Christine Knaevelsrud and Dipl.
 Psych.
 Maria Böttche as well as Dr. med Philipp Kuwert from the Clinic of Psychiatry and Psychotherapy from the Ernst-Moritz-Arndt University in Greifswald at the HANSE-Klinikum Stralsund.